jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 systems.
 Type enough letters that uniquely identify the name of a file, directory or program and press tab...Unix will do the rest.
 E.g. if you type 'tou' and then press tab, Unix will autocomplete the word to touch (which we will learn more about in a minute).
 In this case, tab completion will occur because there are no other Unix commands that start with 'tou'.
-If pressing tab doesnâ€™t do anything, then you have not have typed enough unique characters.
+If pressing tab doesn't do anything, then you have not have typed enough unique characters.
 In this case pressing tab _twice_ will show you all possible completions.
 This trick can save you a LOT of typing...if you don't use tab-completion then you must be a masochist.